Heroes Shed No Tears (1986 film)

 Heroes Shed No Tears (英雄無淚; also known as Return to Killing Fields in the Philippines) is a 1984 Hong Kong action war film directed by John Woo.
-The film stars Eddy Ko, with a supporting cast of Lam Ching-ying, Ma Ying-chun, Philippe Loffredo, and Cécile Le Bailly.
+The film stars Eddy Ko, with a supporting cast of Lam Ching-ying, Bruce Jang Il-Sik, Ma Ying-chun, Philippe Loffredo, and Cécile Le Bailly.
 Filmed prior to the success of Woo's A Better Tomorrow, the film is a story about a group of mercenaries on a mission to extract a drug lord from the Indochina area.

 Plot

 The Thai government hires a group of Chinese mercenaries led by Chan Chung to capture a powerful drug lord from the Golden Triangle Area near the Vietnamese border with Laos.
 The mercenaries manage to capture the drug lord, but his men are trying to set him free.
-Along the way the heroes cross into Vietnam and must face a sadistic Vietnamese colonel as well as protect the family of Chang Chung which lives in a village near the border.
+Along the way the heroes cross into Vietnam and must face a sadistic Vietnamese colonel as well as protect the family of Chan Chung which lives in a village near the border.